 TIP: While the Hyatt Credit Card may be expired, you may instead want to check out it’s updated counterpart – The World of Hyatt Credit Card.

 - Citi Thank You Premier – 3x points per $1

 - Hilton Surpass – 12x points per $1 at Hilton

-- IHG Premier – 5x at IHG hotels
+- IHG Rewards Club Premier – 10x at IHG hotels

 - Club Carlson – 10x at Club Carlson hotels

-If you’re loyal to a particular hotel brand, their rewards card can be the best option because they offer the most points per dollar spent as a loyalty bonus.
-But, if you need the flexibility to stay for free at multiple hotel chains or you occasionally want to use your points for non-hotel rewards, the Sapphire and Citi Thank You credit cards are your best options for hotel purchases.
+If you’re loyal to a particular hotel brand, their rewards card can be a good option because they offer the most points per dollar spent as a loyalty bonus.
+But, if you need the flexibility to stay for free at multiple hotel chains or you occasionally want to use your points for non-hotel rewards, the Sapphire and Citi Thank You credit cards are good options for hotel purchases.